bbauska/W3Cx-5of5/README.md

   alt="CodePen.io has search engine." />
 </p>

-The other online tool, that is very practical, is codepen.io.
-This one is maybe nicer but I think that JSBin is more practical for typing code.
+<p>The other online tool, that is very practical, is codepen.io.
+This one
+is maybe nicer but I think that JSBin is more practical for typing code.
-This one is interesting because it&apos;s got a search engine, and you can look for existing examples made by others.
+This one is interesting because it&apos;s got a search engine, and you can look for existing examples made by others.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 40. codepen.io, my home page (33) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">